Protect Your Family is an independent one stop shop for all of your family's financial and insurance needs.

 Data controllers are responsible for deciding how your data is processed.

-We comply with and are registered under the data protection laws in the United Kingdom and comply with the General Data Protection Regulations (GDPR).
+We comply with and are registered under the data protection laws in the United Kingdom and comply with the Data Protection Act 2018.
 We reserve the right to amend this policy at any time and any changes will be updated on this website.

 What information do we collect?